Skip to main content

 Credit transfer

-If you have followed university or higher vocational education before, you may qualify for exemptions.
+If you have followed education at a research university or a university of applied sciences before, you may qualify for exemptions.
 This means you can use the results you obtained elsewhere for your programme at Maastricht University.

 In practice, requests for exemptions from regular courses and skills training courses are rarely approved.
 Only exemption from the 30 ECTS credits in the free fifth semester is possible.